 Hammocks have also long been my signature wedding gift and/or housewarming gift over the years.
 (I mean, who doesn’t love a hammock session?
 But it’s often not something we buy for ourselves.)

-The hammocks you’ll find here are relatively small and wonderfully colorful, very light to pack, and pretty easy to hand wash and line dry from time to time.
+The Mayan hammocks you’ll find in Cozumel are relatively small and wonderfully colorful, very light to pack, and pretty easy to hand wash and line dry from time to time.

 By the way, if you’re interested in other deep traditions and roots of Mayan culture here, be sure to visit Cozumel’s Mayan ruins and the newly renovated Museum of the Isla.